 Psoriasis is a chronic skin condition.
-People with psoriasis have an overactive immune system that causes their body to produce too many skin cells.
-These extra cells move up to the skin surface and form red, scaly growths called “plaques” on the skin.
+If you have psoriasis, you have an overactive immune system that causes your body to produce too many skin cells.
+These extra cells move up to the skin surface and form red, scaly growths called “plaques” on your skin.

-Usually, doctors treat this type of psoriasis with creams or lotions.
+Usually, your doctor will treat this type of psoriasis with creams or lotions.

-Because guttate psoriasis often starts a week or two after a person has strep throat or another bacterial infection, doctors sometimes prescribe antibiotics to treat it and prevent flare-ups.
+Because guttate psoriasis often starts a week or two after you have strep throat or another bacterial infection, your doctor may prescribe antibiotics to treat it and prevent flare-ups.

 Antibiotics such as penicillin or erythromycin are effective for treating strep infections.
 However, there isn’t any evidence that these medications improve guttate psoriasis or prevent flare-ups of the disease.

 Your doctor will usually recommend skin creams and lotions as the first line of defense.
 These medicines can slow skin cell growth and help with swelling, redness, and itchiness.